Legus-Yeung/image-recognition/README.md

-# Image Recognition and Text Extraction
+# Image Recognition

-A Python-based application for optical character recognition (OCR) and text extraction from images using the Qwen3-VL-2B-Instruct vision-language model from Hugging Face.
-This project is particularly optimized for extracting text from receipts and other document images.
+A Python-based application for optical character recognition (OCR) from images using the Qwen3-VL-2B-Instruct vision-language model from Hugging Face.

 ## Features